lindaspellman/cse212-final/2-sets.md

 The problem with these options is that they dismantle our O(1) timing and create O(n) timing.
 The solution to this is to increase the size of the sparse list and re-index all the values.

 ## Sets in Python
 Sets can be represented using curly braces, but if you're familiar with dictionaries or maps, you'll know that Python also represents those using curly braces.
 So, in order to differentiate sets from dictionaries, an empty set is indicated with the set() function.
+Set operations are very fast and efficient.

 ``` python
 empty_set = set()
 ```

-Adding to a set:
+Adding to a set is O(1).
 ``` python
 my_set.add(value)
 ```

-Removing from a set:
+Removing from a set is O(1).
 ``` python
 my_set.remove(value)
 ```

-Checking for membership in a set:
+Checking for membership in a set is O(1).
 ``` python
 if value in my_set:
 ```

-Finding the size of a set:
+Finding the size of a set is O(1).
 ``` python
 length = len(my_set)
 ```